-Biography: Mr. Horsfall is the President and Chief Executive Officer of Maxletics Corporation, a sports technology company, since 2015.
-He previously has served as chief executive officer of Universal Lubricants, LLC, chief marketing officer of Turbine Inc.; founder and chief executive officer of Gemini Voice Solutions, Inc.; vice president of marketing for LYCOS, Inc., and vice president of consumer brand strategy for Valvoline.
-Mr. Horsfall serves as a current and former board member of several privately held and non-profit entities.
+Biography: Mr. Horsfall is the managing partner of Red Surfboard, a business consultant practice focused on the energy, biology, agriculture, and consumer sectors.
+He is the former chief executive officer of Universal Lubricants, LLC; chief marketing officer of Turbine Inc.; founder and chief executive officer of Gemini Voice Solutions, Inc.; vice president of marketing for Lycos, Inc., and vice president of consumer brand strategy for Valvoline.
+Mr. Horsfall is a current board member of Four Gardens, Ltd., an agriculture technology company, and previously served on the boards of other privately held and non-profit entities.

 Skills and Qualifications: Our Board concluded that Mr. Horsfall is qualified to serve as a Board member because of his executive experience as a chief executive officer, chief marketing officer and other executive leadership positions.
-He is financially literate according to NYSE standards and has experience with technology, mergers, acquisitions, and the growth and development of companies.
+He is financially literate according to Nasdag standards and has experience with technology, mergers, acquisitions, and the growth and development of companies.
 Mr. Horsfall also has been an NACD Governance Fellow since 2015 and obtained his CERT Certificate in Cybersecurity Oversight (issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University) through the NACD in 2017, each demonstrating his commitment to boardroom excellence.